ocastroa/golinks/README.md

 - Since we are authenticating users using Google Sign-in, you need to create your OAuth client credentials to obtain the CLIENT_ID and CLIENT_SECRET.
 Look at the following [documentation](https://developers.google.com/identity/protocols/OAuth2) for an overview.
 You can also check out this [tutorial](https://www.webslesson.info/2019/09/how-to-make-login-with-google-account-using-php.html).
 Once you obtain the CLIENT_ID and CLIENT_SECRET, add them to the .env file.

 - Final step is to disallow SSL verification to prevent a [PHP Fatal error](https://github.com/googleapis/google-cloud-php/issues/1821).
 Since we are in development mode, we don't need SSL verification.
-Go to the file found in "vendor\google\auth\src\HttpHandler\HttpHandlerFactory.php" and on line 34, make the following change:
+Go to the file in "vendor\google\auth\src\HttpHandler\HttpHandlerFactory.php" and on line 34, make the following change:

 ```bash
 $client = $client ?: new Client(['verify' => false]);